View Ronald Kitlinski's Obituary on TheDay.com and share memories

 |

-Waterford - Deacon Ronald S. Kitlinski, 74 of Waterford entered eternal life March 11, 2019, in the company of his loving family.
-He was the beloved husband of Donna (Pongetti) Kitlinski.
-He was born Sept.
-10, 1944, in New London the son of the late William and Ruth (Dart) Kitlinski.
+For the past nine years Ron has suffered from Vascular Dementia and Alzheimer's disease.
+He participated in many studies at Yale's Alzheimer's Disease Research Unit in the hope of helping others avoid or be treated for this cruel disease.

+Ron's family would like to thank Doctor Muhammad Qureshi; Doctor Warren Fields; the care team at the Lawrence & Memorial Hospital's neurology department; the care team of Bayview Health Care's west wing nursing unit; and most of all his granddaughter Meghan's loving care as his CNA over the past year.

 A Mass of Christian Burial will be celebrated at 11 a.m.
 Wednesday at Our Lady of Perpetual Help Church, 63 Old Norwich Rd., Quaker Hill.
+His family will receive relatives and friends from 10 a.m. until the time of the Mass Wednesday morning.

+In lieu of flower's the family requests donations to the Center for Hospice Care of Southeast, CT (hospicesect.org) or Our Lady of Perpetual Help Church.

-His family will receive relatives and friends, one hour prior to the Mass.
-The Impellitteri-Malia Funeral Home, 84 Montauk Ave New London, has been entrusted with his care.
-A complete obit will appear in Sunday edition of the Day.
+The Impellitteri-Malia Funeral Home, 84 Montauk Ave.
+New London, has been entrusted with his care.